AnyLog-co/documentation/data distribution and configuration.md

 ## Declaring Clusters and assigning Operators to Clusters

 This method declares clusters, assigns Operators to Clusters and provides redundancy and HA.
-A CLuster is a policy that determines the following:
+A CLuster is a policy that groups together the following:
-1. A set of tables that are supported by the Cluster Members.
+1. A set of tables.
-2. For each table, the portion of the data that will be provided to the Cluster Members for hosting.
+2. A set of Operators that will maintain the cluster data.

+Declaring clusters and assigning Operators to each cluster can be done in 2 ways:
+1. Listing the tables on each Cluster Policy and assigning the Operators to the cluster.
+2. Listing the tables on the Operator's Policies and assigning the Operators to the cluster.

 ### Declaring the Cluster's tables
-The cluster policy includes a list of tables that are supported.
+With method 1, the cluster policy includes a list of tables that are supported.
 The tables are identified by:
 ***company*** - the name of the company that owns the data (optional).
 ***dbms*** - the name of the logical database that hosts the data.
 ***name*** - the name of the logical table that hosts the data.

-### The distribution ID
-For each table, the policy provides a distribution ID.
-The distribution ID determines the portion of the table's data that will be managed by the cluster.
-With N Clusters, each Cluster maintains a distribution ID (a number in the range 1 to N), the table's data will be split to N and each Cluster will receive approximately 1/N of the data.
+With method 2, the cluster policy includes compamy name only.
+Tables will be assigned to the cluster using the Policies of the Operators.

 ### Assigning Operators to Clusters
 The Cluster policy determines the logical distribution of the data.
 The assignments of nodes is by declaring Operators with the ID of the Cluster they manage.
 The Cluster ID is generated when the Cluster policy is added to the blockchain.
-Operators associated to a cluster are identified uniquely by a Member ID - within a cluster, Operators have an ID starting at 1 representing the order on which they joined the cluster.
-The Member ID is used to uniquely Identify a member of the cluster (using a shorter ID than the Node ID).
+Operators associated to a cluster are identified uniquely by a Member ID.
+The Member ID is generated automatically and is used to uniquely Identify a member of the cluster (using a shorter ID than the Node ID).

 ## Activating the policies

-When the policies are declared they bacome availabele to the relevant nodes using one of the methods that distributes the blockchain updates.
+When the policies are declared they become available to the relevant nodes using one of the methods that distributes the blockchain updates.
 For example, by configuring the nodes to use the blockchain synchronizer using the command:
 <pre>
 run blockchain sync